 Dr. Magargal earned his medical degree in his home state of Alabama.
 He moved to California in 2015 to complete his residency training at UC San Diego.
 Dr. Magargal has been doing research for over 6 years and has published research articles relating to diseases in marine species.

 Ana Liang, MD

-Dr. Ana Liang completed her pediatric residency at UCSF Benioff Children's Hospital Oakland, and is currently Chief Resident.
-She is a junior hospitalist who joined the East Bay Newborn Specialists in June 2015.
+Dr. Ana Liang completed her pediatric residency at UCSF Benioff Children's Hospital of Oakland, and is currently Chief Resident.
+She is a junior hospitalist who joined East Bay Newborn Specialists in June 2015.
 Dr. Liang focuses her clinical time at the NICU of Alta Bates Summit Medical Center, Ashby Campus.
 In her spare time, she enjoys hiking, shopping at local farmers' markets, and listening to podcasts.

 Eman Haidari, MD

 Dr. Haidari obtained her medical degree at the Albert Einstein College of Medicine in New York.
 Before moving to Oakland to complete her residency, she was rotating through clinics in Guatemala, Uganda, and Honduras.
 She has a strong leadership and teaching background which includes youth mentorship.
 She speaks Farsi and Spanish.

 Kelly Huibregtse, MD

 Dr. Kelly Huibregtse attended medical school and completed graduate studies in epidemiology at the University of Wisconsin, where she was elected by her peers to be a member of the Gold Humanism Honor Society.
 She completed pediatric residency at University of California San Francisco.
 She has published research on the risks of radiation from diagnostic imaging and incidence of second cancers caused by chemotherapy.
 Dr. Huibregtse enjoys traveling, photography and baking in her spare time.